chaevsfe/email-to-discord/README.md

 # Email to Discord Forwarder

-A Python script that monitors an email inbox and forwards new emails to a Discord channel via webhook.
-Perfect for receiving notifications when Gmail forwards emails to a secondary address.
+A Python script that monitors an email inbox and forwards Netflix emails to a Discord channel via webhook.

 ## How It Works